intelsdi-x/snap/README.md

 * Operate as an analytics platform: the intention is to allow plugins for feeding those platforms
 * Compete with existing metric/monitoring/telemetry agents: Pulse is simply a new option to use or reference

-Some additional architectural principles:

-* Decoupled internal structure with a focus on event-driven handling
-* Make consuming telemetry declarative

 ## Getting Started

+### System Requirements
+Pulse deploys as a binary, which makes requirements quite simple.
+We've tested on the following versions of linux/os x

+{}

-### Getting Pulse
+### Installation

 You can get the pre-built binaries for your OS and architecture at Pulse's [Github Releases](https://github.com/intelsdi-x/pulse/releases) page.
-Right now, Pulse only supports Linux and OSX.
+Right now, Pulse only supports Linux and OS X.

 If you're looking for the bleeding edge of Pulse, you can build it by cloning down the `master` branch.
 To build Pulse from source, you will need [Golang >= 1.4](https://golang.org) and [GNU Make](https://www.gnu.org/software/make/).
 More on building Pulse [here](./CONTRIBUTING.md).